vovoka-path/RenameFiles/README.md

 4. Application decomposition practice.
 5. Upload a project to GitHub via Visual Studio.
 6. Create readme.md and a release/tag on GitHub.
-7. Commit and create brunches.
+7. Commit and create branches.

 ## How much time is spent